Your Bag

 Besides smelling amazing, vanilla essential oil’s scent also helps boost libido in both men and women by stimulating the production of oxytocin, the love hormone.

 It is a great addition to spice up your love life for more intimate moments together.
-Reminiscent of baked gods, its aroma activates the limbic system and causes the blood flow in the body which is essential for romantic endeavors.
+Reminiscent of baked goods, its aroma activates the limbic system and causes the blood flow in the body which is essential for romantic endeavors.

 How To Use Vanilla Oleoresin Oil